NJUPTAAA/docs/docs/noj/guide/deploy.md

     - [MySQL 5.7(Recommend 8.0)](https://www.mysql.com/)
     - [Redis 3.2.1(Recommend 5.0)](https://redis.io)

-!> Notice: If you are a green hand, we recommend you `lnmp`, it's an open-source script for installing `Nginx`, `Mysql` and `PHP`.
+!> Notice: If you are a green hand and are using `Linux`, we recommend you `lnmp`, it's an open-source script for installing `Nginx`, `Mysql` and `PHP`.
 It can also be used install `Redis` as well.
 Check https://lnmp.org for more info.

 2. Clone NOJ to your website folder;